 In addition to these features, the AD7770 ADC integrates an auxiliary 12-bit SAR ADC that can be used to increase the diagnostic capability of the device, with uses such as:

-- Implementing an alternate architecture that can offer some benefits like providing a different level of immunity to EMC
+- It implements an alternate architecture that can offer some benefits like providing a different level of immunity to EMC.

-- Provides access to all internal voltage nodes for diagnostics like the external supplies, VREF, VCM, LDO output voltage, or internal voltage reference
+- It provides access to all internal voltage nodes for diagnostics like the external supplies, VREF, VCM, LDO output voltage, or internal voltage reference.

 Figure 3 shows the internal block diagram of the AD7770 ADC.
 The blocks that include an internal monitor are highlighted in purple, the blocks highlighted in green can be actively monitored, and the blocks highlighted in blue contain both internal and active monitoring functionality.